Yitro: Exodus chapter 19

 In the Pirke De-Rabbi Eliezer, Rabbi Ḥanina told that in the third month, the day is double the night, and the Israelites slept until two hours of the day, for sleep on the day of the feast of Shavuot is pleasant, as the night is short.
-Moses went to the camp and aroused the Israelites from their sleep, for God desired to give them the Torah. says, "And Moses brought forth the people out of the camp to meet God," and God also went forth to meet them, like a bridegroom who goes forth to meet his bride.
+Moses went to the camp and aroused the Israelites from their sleep, for God desired to give them the Torah.
+Exodus 19:17 says, "And Moses brought forth the people out of the camp to meet God," and God also went forth to meet them, like a bridegroom who goes forth to meet his bride.